Calculate the compound annual growth rate using our CAGR calculator.

 How to Calculate Compound Annual Growth Rate (CAGR)

-The compound annual growth rate (CAGR) is the compounded growth rate of an investment over a specific period of time.
+The compound annual growth rate (CAGR) is the rate of interest accrued (i.e., earned) on not only the original investment but also on any previously accrued interest from a prior period.
 It is typically used to measure an investment’s historical rate of return, allowing the investor to forecast future returns.

-There are many ways to calculate CAGR, such as with this CAGR calculator, the CAGR formula, a spreadsheet, or a financial calculator.
+There are many ways to calculate the CAGR, such as with the calculator above, the CAGR formula, a spreadsheet, or a financial calculator.
 All you need to know is the beginning and ending amount and the time period in years.

 This first CAGR formula can only be used for annual compounding.
 The CAGR formula for other compounding periods is explained later in this section.